 The serious truck accident, which occurred in June, resulted in the highest death toll for a single crash in Hamilton County in the past 21 years.
 The investigation is ongoing.

 The John Michael Bailey Injury Lawyers represent Memphis truck accident victims and their families in the pursuit of compensation from those responsible.
-Call us at today for dedicated, diligent representation.
+Call us at 888-WE-FIGHT today for dedicated, diligent representation.

 A 15-year-old boy was killed in a moped accident that may have involved a hit and run, according to WHBQ on June 21.